-We’ve gotten numerous questions from people asking “Should I buy the Peloton Tread or wait for the Tread+”.
+We’ve gotten numerous questions from people asking “Should I buy the Peloton Tread or the Peloton Tread+”, or “What are the differences between the Peloton Tread & Tread+”, or “Is the Peloton Tread+ worth the extra money?”
 We’ve put together this guide to highlight some of the differences between the Peloton treadmill models, showcase what features both of them have, and hopefully provide enough information to help people make up their mind.

 If you are interested in buying the Peloton Tread, you can find it on Peloton’s site here.